derat/covid/bioportal/README.md

 COVID-19 test results produced by private laboratories can be downloaded from the (undocumented?)
 [Bioportal API].

-As of 2020-08-08, this URL hangs for a few minutes before producing an 80 MB JSON array of objects describing results (represented by the `test` struct in [test.go](./test.go)).
+This URL hangs for a few minutes before producing a 100+ MB JSON array of objects describing results (represented by the `test` struct in [test.go](./test.go)).

-As of 2020-08-10, the Bioportal API reports results from antigen, molecular, and serological tests.
-The plots below only include molecular tests.
+As of 2020-08-10, the Bioportal API reports results from antigen, molecular (PCR), and serological (antibody) tests.
+The plots below include only molecular tests unless indicated otherwise.

 [BioPortal API]: https://bioportal.salud.gov.pr/api/administration/reports/minimal-info-unique-tests